The Rare and Often Rebooted Exploits of the Green Mask, Up for Auction

 When Fox emerged from his financial strife in 1944 and started to put a comic book line back together again, Green Mask returned in Green Mask #10 as a completely different character.
 He is now named as a man named Walter Green, whose son Johnny Green also has the power to become the Green Mask.
 But Walter Green is never shown in the series.
 Instead, Johnny Green, who is depicted as a young boy, transforms into the adult Green Mask when he is angered by witnessing wrongdoing.
 It is essentially the Billy Batson / Captain Marvel dynamic, but Johnny Green essentially falls asleep during the transformation and wakes up without memory of what has happened when the adventure is over.
 After one more issue of the original Green Mask series, the title was relaunched with volume 2 which lasted six issues.

-The Green Mask series has ridiculously low CGC Census numbers, but issues like #6 and #8 along with many other issues of the series up for auction in the 2022 December 1 Fox Comics Showcase Auction #40214 at Heritage Auctions.
+The Green Mask series has ridiculously low CGC Census numbers, but there are many issues of the two-volume series up for auction in the 2023 September 28 The Fox Comics Showcase Auction #40239 at Heritage Auctions.
 If you've never bid at Heritage Auctions before, you can get further information, you can check out their FAQ on the bidding process and related matters.